sandstormports/gitlabhq/doc/integration/saml.md

     installation to generate the correct value).

 1. Change the values of `idp_cert_fingerprint`, `idp_sso_target_url`,
     `name_identifier_format` to match your IdP.
-Check
+If a fingerprint is used it must be a SHA1 fingerprint; check
     [the omniauth-saml documentation](https://github.com/omniauth/omniauth-saml)
-    for details on these options.
+    for more details on these options.

 1. Change the value of `issuer` to a unique name, which will identify the application to the IdP.

-1. Restart GitLab for the changes to take effect.
+1. For the changes to take effect, you must [reconfigure][] GitLab if you installed via Omnibus or [restart GitLab][] if you installed from source.

 1. Register the GitLab SP in your SAML 2.0 IdP, using the application name specified in `issuer`.